Ege686/Cube-from-Syntax/README.md

 Now it is just corners and edges.
 I am working on filling the triangles than I will code the lighting part.
 ![Cube](https://github.com/Ege686/Cube-from-Syntax/assets/64255975/57fb25f2-f1fd-4a2b-9b84-3d8d99284a11)

-(I don not know but the gif is shitty)
+(I don not know but why the gif is shitty)